 What Is Dietary Fiber?

-Okay, bear with us here because this part may sound a little less than appetizing.
 The definition of fiber is the indigestible part of plant food that travels through our digestive system.
 This basically means that fiber is the part of the food that never gets digested.
 Instead, the purpose of fiber is to help the other parts of the food get through the digestive system correctly.
 They fulfill an important role by assisting with your digestive processes, even though dietary fibers are not digested themselves.

-Fiber is divided into two different types —soluble and insoluble.
+Fiber is divided into two different types — soluble and insoluble.
 Soluble fiber dissolves in water and then forms a gelatinous substance as it goes through the digestive system.
 Insoluble fiber remains solid the entire time.

 Insoluble fiber is found in wheat bread, carrots, green beans, and cauliflower to name a few.
 It is the type of fiber that helps keep you feeling full so you will not grow hungry as quickly.
 Insoluble fiber, however, is really known for keeping your digestive system working at a regular pace, and we will cover the health benefits of this in a minute!